 Why?
 Because everyone wants to be paid, and no one wants an incorrect paycheck.
 Even if an error occurs, the team and the company both want to ensure that it isn’t repeated.
 One way to ensure that errors don’t occur or occur very rarely is to have and follow written procedures.

 Why is this so important?
 Just like with any successful business, it’s crucial to remember what works – and what doesn’t.
 I’ve listed below some reasons for documenting your process and procedures.

-Knowledge transfer – When a new employee is hired or an employee is going on leave or leaving the company, it’s important that consistency be maintained.
+When a new employee is hired or an employee is going on leave or leaving the company, it’s important that consistency is maintained.
 The written document ensures this.

-Pain points – Review to see where problems, errors and delays arise.
+Review to see where problems, errors, and delays arise.
 Take steps to document and create solutions.
 Identify areas for improvement.

-Process improvement – Creating work flows and reviewing steps allow you to step back and look at the process while not actually performing it.
+Creating workflows and reviewing steps allow you to step back and look at the process while not actually performing it.
 This may give you an idea for streamlining the step.
 You may also find that you question a particular part of a process and can possibly find a shorter way to complete the task.